manferlo81/bundlib/README.md

 default false;
 ```

+> As of version `0.15.2` this option has no effect, It won't throw to keep compatibility with previous version but it will be ignored.
+Install [`rollup-plugin-export-equals` Plugin](#supported-plugins) instead.

 Transforms type export for `CommonJS Module` using `export = ...` instead of `export default ...`.

 This option can be overridden using the [`types`](#types) option.